-After the first performing team in the competition category, the judges always meet to negotiate within their own panel and check the differences in the scores together.
+After the first performing group in the competition category, the judges always meet to negotiate within their own panel and check the differences in the scores together.
 Judges must give the scores before the negotiation.
+During this meeting all judges scores are allowed to be corrected to unify the criteria.
+In the meeting the order between the judges' scores (highest/lowest) must not be changed in the negotiation.